Čičiliusku

 Čičiliusku (Karelian for viviparous lizard) is a puppet theatre company from the Republic of Karelia in Russia.
 The company performs in the Karelian language.
 The company was founded in 2005 at the initiative of Pekka Zaikov, who at the time was the head of the Department of the Karelian and Veps languages.
 Amongst those who founded the company were teachers, students and alumni of the Faculty of Baltic Finnic languages of the Petrozavodsk State University.
-A year later the company performed their first play, Kuin hukka vasikalla muamona oli (‘When the Wolf Stood in for the Calf's Mother’).
+The Karelian folk theater was created in order to preserve the Karelian national intangible culture, popularize the Karelian language among children and youth language, introducing the younger generation to ethnocultural activities.
+A year later the company performed their first play, Kuin hukka vasikalla muamona oli ('When the Wolf Stood in for the Calf's Mother').

 Although Čičiliusku performs for all kinds of audiences both in their home state and abroad, they want to target Karelian speaking people in the peripheral areas of Karelia, especially the youth, and inspire them to be more active in the use of the Karelian language.
 The shows are free, although the company hopes that the spectators would provide them with financial support, each according to his or her means.

 The members of the Čičiliusku company, ca. 15 persons, represent the same groups as those who founded the company.
-The members of the company are Karelian language and Karelian political activists who are active in the association Nuori Karjala (‘Young Karelia’) and the political movement Karjalan rahvahan liitto (‘Karelian People's Union’). Čičiliusku is one of the most successful projects of Nuori Karjala.
+The members of the company are Karelian language and Karelian political activists who are active in the association Nuori Karjala ('Young Karelia') and the political movement Karjalan rahvahan liitto ('Karelian People's Union'). Čičiliusku is one of the most successful projects of Nuori Karjala.

 The company have their rehearsals in the Cultural Centre of the Karelian Republic, and the centre provides them with financial support.
 They also receive support from the Karelian Ministry of Culture.